ppwwyyxx/SoPaper/README.md

 Note: on debian/ubuntu, make sure you do *not* have 'python2-bson' package installed.

-Run the following command to install all the python packages needed, and setup virtualenv
+Run the following command to install all the python packages needed, setup virtualenv, and run the server.

 	cd manage
 	./quickinstall
+	./standalone_server.py